2025-06-26

 • Continuing education

-What are the requirements for receipts to be eligible for reimbursement?
+What are the receipt requirements for reimbursement?

-Which expenses are not refundable?
+Which expenses are not reimbursable?

-Voluntary contributions will not be refunded.
+Voluntary contributions are also not reimbursable.

-What is the maximum amount reimbursed?
+What is the maximum reimbursement amount?

 Questions?